KatieTheDev/katiethe.dev/content/about.md

 # PGP
 Any new PGP keys will be posted as signed by my previous key.
 If new keys are posted without a signature, it may indicate I was compromised in some way.

+A revocation message and certificate can be found for a previous key can be found [here](/oldkey.txt).

 My PGP public key is ([raw](/KatieTheDev_0x6D281D03_public.asc)):
 {{< snippet "/static/KatieTheDev_0x6D281D03_public.asc" >}}